 Triana, Seville is an enchanting working class area across the river, famous for it’s gypsy community breeding flamenco dancers, sailors and bullfighters.
 Full of narrow cobbled streets with rows of colourful houses displaying flowers give it a romantic atmosphere.
+If you are visiting Seville and looking for things to do it is well worth adding to your itinerary.
+You wouldn’t need more than 1/2 a day (we took about 3-4 hours).

 We started off on foot in the grander area of Santa Cruz.
+But you can take a horse drawn carriage to the other areas of Seville from there.

 I have conflicting views about taking a horse drawn carriage, so I take some time checking this beauty over.
 With my untutored eye, he doesn’t seem too tired and seems well cared for.